 We aim to offer an education for all, irrespective of the ability to pay.
 More and more bursaries are becoming available and you can read about bursary-assistance here.

 Where do people go afterwards and what sorts of careers do they follow?

-We have been sending Old Boltonians into the world for almost 500 years and they have made quite an impact!
+We have been sending Old Boltonians into the world for over 500 years and they have made quite an impact!